fogbender/fogbender-oss/docs/oss/sync.md

 ### Find last sync checkpoint

-Find the latest pull request https://github.com/fogbender/fogbender-oss/pulls?q=is%3Apr+sync+with+fogbender and copy it's SHA (the one from the title).
+Find the latest pull request https://github.com/fogbender/fogbender-oss/pulls?q=is%3Apr+sync+with+fogbender and copy its SHA (the one from the title).
 And save it to make comands below easier to copy/paste.

     GIT_FB=efba6d388d7db7d150db6f81b35d9f57fed3565d